EmmanuelKusi/morph-nft/README.md

 }
 ```

-Use services like [Pinata](https://pinata.cloud/) or [Infura](https://infura.io/) to upload your metadata to IPFS, and use the resulting URL as the `tokenURI` when minting NFTs.
+Use services like [Infura](https://www.infura.io/blog/post/ipfs-file-upload-client-toola.io/) to upload your metadata to IPFS, and use the resulting URL as the `tokenURI` when minting NFTs.

 ---